 Young Eastman Strings

-Young Eastman Strings (YES!) is a comprehensive, educational program for all students, who are in 6th grade or younger, studying a bowed string instrument.
-The YES! program offers a learning path for any level of proficiency, which includes an exploratory class, private lessons, ensembles and progressive classes in fundamental, musical skills.
+Young Eastman Strings (YES) is a comprehensive, educational program for all students, who are in 6th grade or younger, studying a bowed string instrument.
+The YES program offers a learning path for any level of proficiency, which includes group string classes, individual lessons, ensembles and progressive classes in fundamental musical skills.
 At the completion of sixth grade, students may receive a certificate, recognizing their level of commitment to learning.

-The YES! program offers Bridges: String Starters, an exploratory course in ten-week sessions for kindergarteners with an accompanying adult.
+The YES program offers Bridges: String Starters, an exploratory course in nine-week sessions for students in Kindergarten to 1st grade with an accompanying adult.
 The class introduces children to the violin and viola, “shoulder instruments”, and the cello, which is played seated.
 Students learn basic motions, using simple, box instruments they build themselves.
 Games and songs introduce the pitches of open strings and rhythmic motions of string playing.
 Weekly homework helps students and families start to incorporate regular practicing into daily life at home.
-Parents may discuss of their child’s progress and interest for continued study with the instructor.
+Parents may discuss their child’s progress and interest for continued study with the instructor.
 The sessions culminate in the final week with an open “informance”, showing what the class has learned.

 When a student is ready for lessons, parents may register at any time in the school year.
 The ECMS Associate Dean will assign a teacher, if parents do not have a preference.
-The teacher will contact parents to discuss the new student’s interest and goals, answer questions and set a time/day for regular lessons.
-They may also recommend where and how to obtain an instrument for either rental or purchase.
-They may also recommend registration for ensembles or additional classes.
-At the start of lessons, the teacher will give parents a document, describing the policies and structure of their individual studio.
+The teacher will contact parents to answer questions and set a time/day for regular lessons.

-Private lessons are the centerpiece of our program, offered for study of the violin, viola, cello and bass.
-Our faculty include Instructors, who are experienced, professional performers and educators.
-ECMS also offers a budget-conscious option of study with interns, who are talented, collegiate students from the Eastman School of Music.
+Individual lessons are the centerpiece of our program, offered for study of the violin, viola, cello and bass.
+Our faculty are experienced, professional performers and educators.

 The duration of lessons can vary, based on faculty recommendation.
 Students usually start with 30 min lessons, which are extended as they progress to 45 and 60 minutes.
 At home, students are expected to practice their instrument daily.
 For younger children, it is recommended that an adult attend lessons and supervise practicing.

-Intermediate and advanced students may also be eligible to perform in a small chamber music group of 3-5 players.
-These groups are coached by faculty, but they perform independently, without a director.
-Playing chamber music requires students to both lead and accompany, according to the demands of the music.
-Students also learn ways to work as a team and collaborate effectively and respectfully with their peers.
+Intermediate and advanced students may also be eligible to perform in a chamber music group of 3-5 players.
+These groups are coached by faculty and perform independently.
+Students also learn ways to work as a team and collaborate effectively.

-Students may perform in dedicated YES! recitals during the school’s Winter (Dec.) and Spring (May) festivals.
-These are fun and relaxed events that enable students to connect with and support one another, celebrating their hard work and achievement through music-making and a post-concert party!
+Students may perform in dedicated YES recitals during the school’s Winter (Dec.) and Spring (May) festivals.
+These are fun events that enable students to connect with and support one another, celebrating their hard work and achievement through music-making and a post-concert party!